-Hope Center’s mission is to provide the necessary tools, knowledge, and resources to the HIV community at no cost, to increase access to care, and to decrease stigma and raise awareness.
+Hope Center’s mission is to provide the necessary tools, knowledge, and resources to the HIV community at no cost to the client.
+The goal is to increase access to care, and to decrease stigma and raise awareness.
 We are committed to providing a safe and judgment-free environment for persons infected or affected by HIV.

 We offer a wide variety of free services to the HIV community, including:

 - Consultation and referral to healthcare providers to assist newly diagnosed or returning patients in locating medical and social services

 - Coordination with community organizations to assist in locating essential services